 Limits are placed on the level of capital and funding transfers and on the level of exposure (debt and equity) that the NAB Group may have to a related entity.
-These limits are subject to the NAB Group Balance Sheet and Liquidity Risk (GBSLR) Policy which requires that contagion risk be managed under regulatory requirements APRA Prudential Standard APS 222 Associations with Related Entities and the Board's risk appetite for intragroup exposures.
+NAB's Conglomerate Group Aggregate Risk Exposure Policy requires consideration of excessive risk when setting risk limits between Group entities.
+NAB's Lending Between Group Entities Policy requires intercompany transactions to be adequately controlled and comply with legal and regulatory requirements, including regulatory limits.